ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 * For X-Chain API, the URL is `https://api.avax.network/ext/bc/X`.
 * For P-Chain API, the URL is `https://api.avax.network/ext/P`.

-Note: on Fuji testnet, use `https://api.avax-test.network/` instead of `https://api.avax.network/`.
+Note: on Fuji Testnet, use `https://api.avax-test.network/` instead of `https://api.avax.network/`.

 ### WebSocket
 * For C-Chain API, the URL is `wss://api.avax.network/ext/bc/C/ws`.